MartinCooke/jocular/docs/source/quickstart.md

 Jocular's eyepiece-like view contains most of the controls needed in an observing session.
 To explore the interface, **turn tooltips on** by clicking the ![config](images/configicon.png) icon to accesses Jocular's [settings system](config.md), choose `Appearance` from the dropdown at the top, and set `show tooltips` to `on`.
 Hovering over the various controls will now bring up a short description of what each control does.

+The letter in square brackets at the end of certain tooltips indicates a keyboard shortcut that can be used for fine control.
+Shortcuts work by combining the key with `ctrl` (to increase the value) and `option` (to decrease the value).
+For example, `ctrl-z` increases the zoom level while `option-z` decreases it.

+### Pan, zoom and rotate

+The image can be moved by selecting and dragging near the centre of the image, zoomed in/out using the Z slider on the right, or rotated by selecting and dragging near the edge of the image.

+### Negative mode

+Sometimes it is easier to see faint details when the image intensities are inverted, as in a photographic negative.
+Double click the image to show the negative view (double click again to return to the normal view)

 ### Viewing individual subs or the stack

 The group of controls at the top of the eyepiece relate to **subs** and the **stack**.
 When Jocular loads a previous capture, it defaults to showing the individual subs as they come in.
 The number of the currently displayed sub is indicated at the top of the ring.
 To view the stack (i.e. the result of combining the individual subs after ensuring they are properly aligned), click on the sub/stack toggle ![stack](images/stackicon.png) just below the number.
 Clicking again will return to the sub view.
 Jocular provides access to all the subs that make up an observation.
 Step through these using the arrow icons.
 There is also an option to animate the sequence of subs (or the stack as it builds up) using the ![play](images/playicon.png) icon.